What Is The Racial Identity Development Gap, And How Can It Affect Your Teaching?

 We used Dr. Beverly Tatum’s theory of racial identity development, which she wrote about in Why Are All the Black Kids Sitting Together in the Cafeteria.
 Dr. Tatum articulates that there are two different progressions of racial identity development, one for people of color and one for white people.
 The progressions are not necessarily linear or static, but they are helpful to think about how people move through identity development related to their race.

-What we tried to get at in the session is the gap—that white people, because of their privilege and that advantages given by our society, can stay in a racial identity stage that is nascent or emergent, while kids of color are forced to move through the stages quickly because of situations they are put in by administrators, teachers and the culture around them.
+What we tried to get at in the session is the gap—that white people, because of their privilege and the advantages given by our society, can stay in a racial identity stage that is nascent or emergent, while kids of color are forced to move through the stages quickly because of situations they are put in by administrators, teachers and the culture around them.

 We read articles (like the one about Nasir Andrews) and asked the session participants to place each character in their stage of racial identity development.
 What we saw was really stratified.
 Students of color and families of color were often very far along in racial identity development, whereas teachers, who are often white, were still very surface level.